Dingess, West Virginia

 Dingess is an unincorporated community in Mingo County, West Virginia, United States.
 Dingess is 10 mi northeast of Lenore and 13 mi west of Logan.
 Dingess has a post office with ZIP code 25671.

-Dingess is widely known for an approximately mile-long tunnel situated on a county road south of town.
+Dingess is known for an approximately mile-long tunnel situated on a county road south of town.
 Originally built by Italian immigrants, for the Norfolk and Western Railway, the tunnel opened for rail traffic on September 25, 1892.
 It has been opened to one-lane vehicular traffic since at least the mid-1900s.
-Another, much shorter tunnel is located between Dingess and Breeden.
+Additionally, a much shorter tunnel is located between Dingess and Breeden.